majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module2/lab4.rst

 **Populate the cache.**

 The ``F5 App`` application is configured for a short 120 second ``Max-Age`` in the ``Cache-Control`` header.
 Subsequent requests within this time period will pull static content from the browser cache.
-For these tests disable (local) caching using Chrome Developer tools.
+For these tests disable (local) caching.

 **From the Windows Jump Host, open a new browser tab then open Chrome Developer tools.**